 The enrollment process for participation in the Program will be substantially similar to the enrollment process for participation in District courses.
+In making the enrollment decision, the District may consider the suitability of virtual courses based upon prior participation in virtual courses by the student.
+In addition, available opportunities for in-person instruction will be considered prior to enrolling a student in virtual courses.
 The enrollment period will be ten (10) school days prior to each semester.
 Students who fail to timely enroll will be permitted to apply the next semester.
 New students enrolling during the school year will have five (5) school days from school enrollment for a Program Course under this regulation.
 The process may include consultation with a school counselor.
 However, consultation does not include the counselor's approval or disapproval of enrollment in the Program.
 The District has ten (10) business days from the date the application was submitted to the District to approve or deny the application.

-When a District school denies a student's enrollment in a Program course or enrollment as a full-time Program student, the District will provide in writing a "good cause" reason for the denial.
+When a District school denies a student's enrollment in a Program course or enrollment as a fulltime Program student, the District will provide in writing a "good cause" reason for the denial.
 Such good cause determination will be based upon a determination that the enrollment is not in the student's best educational interest.
-Where enrollment is denied, the following process will be utilized:
+Where enrollment is denied, the student/parent/guardian may seek review of the decision in the same manner as the District allows review from denial of enrollment in an in-class course.